 I went to Cleveland *maybe* once a year.
 I didn't visit Put-In-Bay for the first time until well after I graduated college.
-I've only been to the Hocking Hills once.
+I've only been to the Hocking Hills twice.
 I've never even been to Amish Country.

 And, up until I moved to Twinsburg, I had barely set foot in Cuyahoga Valley National Park.

 Shame, shame on me on many counts.